 In 1998 he branched out into tourism and founded African Encounter, now comprising a range of award winning tourism programs, many based around conservation and community development initiatives.
 In 1999 Andrew developed the African Lion Rehabilitation & Release into the Wild Program.
 In 2005 Andrew founded the African Lion & Environmental Research Trust and in 2007 also developed the Happy Africa Foundation.

-Andrew has been nominated to the Indianapolis Prize 2014, the world's leaving award for conservation, that recognizes people who have made "extraordinary contributions to conservation".
+Andrew was nominated to the Indianapolis Prize 2014, the world's leaving award for conservation, that recognizes people who have made "extraordinary contributions to conservation".

 Tamara Matthews (ALERT USA)